kachurovskiy/megaels/Digital_Feed_7e2/manual.md

 In the "Manual" mode, set the front + back limits, move the tool to the front limit, the "Submode" switch to the "Ext" position, switch the "Back" joystick.

-### Asynchronous feed (Feed mm / min)
+### Asynchronous feed (mm / min)

-Potentiometer to change the amount of feed, can be changed on the fly

 - 4 directions of feed along the joystick
 - 4 directions of fast movement along the joystick and the accelerated button
 - 4 buttons of the limit, the limits are set only with the neutral position of the joystick and neutral the position of the switch "Submode"

+Use the potentiometer on the top-left to change the amount of feed (even during the operation).

 ### Automatic multi-pass asynchronous feed (mm / min)